gilrafael89/My_first_repo/README.md

 My name is Rafael Garcia
-This is my first HTML and CSS project from the Platzi school It consists of a home page, login, registration and 404 error
+This is my first HTML and CSS project from the Platzi school It consists of a home page, login, registration and 404 error.